syl20bnr/spacemacs/contrib/!window-management/eyebrowse/README.md

 Once the layer is activated a new number is added to the right side of the mode-line.
 This number corresponds to the currently active workspace number.

-For now only numbers are supported for workspaces, it is not possible to set a label on them.

 At startup, the workspace number 1 is active.
 Switching to a workspace will create it if it does not exist.
 For instance at startup you can press
 <kbd>SPC W 2</kbd> to create the workspace 2.